Atlanta Historic Sites

 Smith Plantation

-DESCRIPTION: An antebellum home built in 1845 by enslaved people; restored buildings include a cook house, carriage house, springhouse, barn and slave cabin; home to 3 generations of the Smith family; Group tours available.
+DESCRIPTION: An antebellum home built in 1845 by enslaved people.
+Restored buildings include a cook house, carriage house, springhouse, barn, and slave cabin.
+It was home to 3 generations of the Smith Family.
+Group tours are available.

 DAYS & HOURS: Mon-Fri tours at 11a & 2p, Sat tours at 11a, 12a & 1p